 When trying to think of ideas for a logo be sure to play around with font types, just try grabbing the company or product name and stick some copies of it around the page, now give each of the text boxes a different font type, this can help you see what kind of font will be suitable for the words or particular brand.

-Be sure to also experiment with various font formatting and colors, and as you’ve probably heard me say many times before, try to use closely related colors or a mixture of low contrast high contrast to avoid horrible tick tack style clashes.
+Be sure to also experiment with various font formatting and colors, and as you’ve probably heard me say many times before, try to use closely related colors or a mixture of low contrast high contrast to avoid horrible tick tack style clashes, and keep in mind that you really need a good CSS layout to make things work!

 Another way to play around with font ideas is to think about adjusting sizes, for instance, if one of the words in the company name or service has greater meaning think about maybe making this bigger than the rest to emphasize it, (see some examples above).